soukudom/Sample-IOx-BRKOPS-2490/Catalyst-9300-APP/README.md

 4. Save docker image with `docker save cleu24-app:latest -o demo.tar`
 5. Select installation tool and deploy the app.
 In section below you find details for Cisco Catalyst Center and CLI

+Note: Unfortunately the demo.tar has more than 100 MB and cannot be uploaded to Github repository.
+On the other hand, it is the great opportunity to try docker commands :-)

 # Install via Catalyst Center
 1. Select Provision ->